richardfarnhill/intestacy_calc/DOCUMENTATION/UI_Testing_Guidelines.md

 The following UI elements have been intentionally removed or simplified:

 1. **Progress Indicators**: All progress bars and step indicators have been removed.
 2. **Input Boxes for Boolean Questions**: Hidden via CSS in favor of Yes/No buttons only.

+## Bug Tracking
+- A rudimentary bug tracking system has been implemented to log issues and track their resolution.
+- Ensure that all bugs are documented in the `BUGS.md` file.